Types of Taxes Related to Real Estate

 4. Income Tax on Rental Properties

-- Who Pays: Property owners who generate rental income.
+Who Pays: Homeowners with rental income.

 5. Inheritance/Estate Tax